 We compute the error by employing $\|\cdot \|_{l^\infty(0,T;H^1)}$ norm, and the error convergence rate with respect to the total numbers of degrees of freedom (Dofs) at the last time step is computed using the formula:

 for each cycle $j$.
 The convergence results are shown in Figure \ref{fig:Example1.1_error_a}. where the optimal convergence rate of 0.66 in $\|\cdot \|_{l^\infty(0,T;H^1)}$ norm is observed.
 In Figure \ref{fig:Example1.1_estimation_over_time}, for the given fourth-cycle~(where $h_0= 2^{-4}$), we show the $\eta^n$ \eqref{eq:estimators_total} for each time step $n = 0,\cdots,N$.
 We observe that $\eta^n$ values increase over time in this uniformly refined case.
-In addition, the error estimator $\eta ^N$ at the final time step $N$ for each cycles is shown in Figure \ref{fig:Example1.1_LastErrorEstimation}.
+In addition, the error estimator $\eta ^N$ at the final time step $N$ for each cycle is shown in Figure \ref{fig:Example1.1_LastErrorEstimation}.

-\subsubsection{Example 1.2 Convergence test with the adaptive mesh}
+\subsubsection{Example 1.2.
+Convergence test with the adaptive mesh}

 Next, we test convergence using mesh adaptivity.
 We perform \( h \)-refinement over six cycles, adaptively refining the mesh at each time step with Algorithm \ref{alg:h-adapt} using a refinement threshold of \( \theta_{\text{refine}} = 10\% \).
 However, we do not coarsen the mesh or impose any tolerance criterion.
 For each cycle, the initial mesh is uniform with mesh sizes given by $h_0 = 1$ to $h_0=2^{-5}$.
-The minimal size for the mesh after the refinement for each cycle are $h_\text{min} = 2^{-7}, 2^{-7}, 2^{-8}, 2^{-9}, 2^{-12}, \text{and } 2^{-14}$, respectively.
+The minimal size for the mesh after the refinement for each cycle is $h_\text{min} = 2^{-7}, 2^{-7}, 2^{-8}, 2^{-9}, 2^{-12}, \text{and } 2^{-14}$, respectively.
 The time step is fixed at $\delta t = 0.01$.
-For example, the mesh refinement for the fifth cycle ($h_0=2^{-4}$) in each time $t=0.1, 0.25$, and $0.5$, are illustrated in Figure \ref{fig:Example1.2_mesh}.
+The adaptive refinement patterns obtained with the IIPG and NIPG formulations are visually indistinguishable.
+Therefore, we show only the IIPG mesh in Figure~\ref{fig:Example1-2_mesh}.
+For the fifth cycle ($h_0=2^{-4}$), the adaptive meshes at $t=0.1$, $0.25$, and $0.5$ are illustrated in Figure~\ref{fig:Example1-2_mesh}.

 The convergence of the errors is illustrated in Figure \ref{fig:Example1.1_error_a}, and the convergence rate achieve the optimal order with 1.1 in $\|\cdot\|_{l^\infty(0,T;H^1)}$ norm. {We note the error with the adaptivity is less than the uniform mesh with the similar number of Dofs.
 The comparison is shown in Figure\ref{fig:Example1.1_error_a}.
 Moreover, we emphasize that we obtain the better convergence rate with the adaptivity.